Saying more in five seconds than your average host says in a week.

 He has changed his mind on FISA.

-He has flipped on the constitutionality of the second amendment.
+He has flipped on the constitutionality of the Second Amendment.

-He probably will flip on this.
+He probably will flip on this in the sense.

-I don't think he's gonna double it.
+I don't think he's going to double it.

-Fort Ford is at an historic low.
+Ford is at an historic low.

 They've got to sell bonds.